Your source for free AWS CloudFormation templates. Bootstrap high-quality AWS infrastructure within minutes.

 All templates are published under Apache License Version 2.0.

-Are you in need of a feature or does a bug cause you sleepless nights?
-Please let us know by using the project's issue tracker.
-We work on bug fixes and new features as time permits.
 Are you in need of an urgent bug fix or important feature request?
 Contact us to sponsor a feature or bug fix.

 Training and Consulting